 An active composer, Allison was recently commissioned by the Texas Flute Society to compose a solo flute piece for the 2018 Myrna Brown Flute Competition and ‘cellist Amanda Gookin (PUBLIQuartet).
 Allison’s compositions, described as having a style that “allows multiple voices to share in the shaping of a music that is equally indebted to and comfortable in several musical lineages” (NewMusicBox), have been performed by members of the Virginia Symphony, Iktus Percussion, saxophonist Stacy Dillard, and broadcast on NPR, WNYC, WQXR, Tokyo FM and other stations across the country and internationally.
 With Flutronix, she is published by major music house Carl Fischer.

 Education and outreach play a vital role in Allison’s career.
 She shares her knowledge of entrepreneurial musicianship, flute performance and improvisation, and much more to learners of all ages and backgrounds.
 She has lectured, served on panels and led masterclasses at the New England Conservatory, the University of Michigan, the University of Wisconsin-Madison, The New School, Chamber Music America, SphinxConnect, the National Flute Association Convention and several other institutions.
-She serves on the flute faculty at The Juilliard School’s Music Advancement Program, SUNY Purchase Conservatory of Music, and has adjudicated for the Myrna Brown and Donna Marie Haire flute competitions.
+She serves on faculty of The Juilliard School’s Music Advancement Program, SUNY Purchase Conservatory of Music, and has adjudicated for the Myrna Brown and Donna Marie Haire flute competitions.